-Section 10.3 Medication Therapy Management (MTM) and other programs to help members manage their medications
+Section 10.3 Medication Therapy Management (MTM) and other programs to help members manage their medications benefit from the drugs they take.
+One program is called a Medication Therapy Management (MTM) program.

 We have programs that can help our members with complex health needs.